 Why Use TaskGuru's Free QR Code Generator?

-Whether you are a business owner, event organizer, teacher, or just sharing a WiFi password with guests — this free 2-in-1 generator creates high-resolution QR codes and barcodes directly in your browser.
+Whether you are a business owner, event organiser, teacher, or just sharing a WiFi password with guests — this free 2-in-1 generator creates high-resolution QR codes and barcodes directly in your browser.
 No sign-ups, no watermarks, no limits.

 100% Client-Side Privacy